im2geek4you/Robot-Profiler/README.md

 Robot Profiles is under development... if you find errors or would like to see some feature, please let me know.

+## Usage

+Use File->Open Robot Output XML from menu and select the xml file from the Robot execution.
+The file will be analysed and a file with the extension .db and same name as the xml will be created to store information processed.
+You can later open this .db file instead of waiting for the xml to be processed again.
+After this the data will be shown in a table containing all Keywords, Tests and Suited found, their count and average duration.
+You can sort, search and plot all executions of a selected
+Keyword (if it has more than one execution).

 ## Download
 In case you don't want to compile your own version of Robot Profiler you can download the compiled version below.